onnx/onnx/docs/IR.md

  Models MUST specify its domain and use reverse domain names based on the responsible organization's identity, the same convention that is traditionally used for naming Java packages.

 The main purpose of the model structure is to associate metadata with the graph, which contains all the executable elements.
-The metadata is used when first reading the model file, giving an implementation the information that it needs in order to determine whether it will be able to execute the model.

-The metadata is also useful to tools, such as IDEs and model galleries, which needs it for the purpose of informing humans about a given model’s purpose and characteristics.
+The metadata is used when first reading the model file, giving an implementation the information that it needs in order to determine whether it will be able to execute the model, generate logging messages, error reports, etc. Further, the metadata is useful to tools, such as IDEs and model galleries, which need it for informing humans about a given model’s purpose and characteristics.

 ### Optional Metadata